ejsumi/ejsumi.github.io/_posts/2025-10-02-copilitusage.md

 **From Blank Pages to First Drafts**

 Before Copilot, creating even a first draft took considerable time.
-New features or technical terms would show up without context, and I'd spend hours figuring out what they meant.
+New features or technical terms would show up without context, and would need to spend hours figuring out what they meant.
 The gap in domain understanding meant incomplete documentation and more review cycles.

 I started experimenting with Copilot cautiously - simple prompts for language review.
 Generic requests like "improve this text" gave mediocre results.
 But when I got specific - "Review this paragraph for passive voice" or "Check if this matches our conversational tone" - the output improved dramatically.